verdaux/BookNotes/Phrases/Impressors 19.md

 - [ ] There are very few people who can handle that in an attractive way
 - [ ] We're down the rabbit hole and I'm afraid we're never coming back.
 - [ ] Quite possibly my 4 favourite words in the English language.
+- [ ] I’ll have to check with the officials - but that feels worthy of a drink